achimkoh/svt/_projects/translations-editing.md

 ---
+title: Translations and Editing
 layout: post
-title: Translations and Editing
-img: "assets/img/thumbnails/translate.png"
+img: assets/img/thumbnails/translate.png
-thumbnail: "assets/img/thumbnails/translate.png"
+thumbnail: assets/img/thumbnails/translate.png
 index: 18
-tags: [translation]
+tags:
+- translation
 ---

 I work in English, French, and Korean for publications, art exhibitions, and technical projects, and more.
 I especially enjoy working with texts that involve knowledge of art and critical theory, digital technology, and music.